Ibasam/IBASAM/README.md

 <img width="630" alt="ibasam" src="https://user-images.githubusercontent.com/14179200/33024686-0efb54d8-ce0c-11e7-957f-a956b12cbcf7.png">

+The integration into IBASAM of a demo-genetic struc- ture coupled with the explicit representation of individual variability and complex life histories makes it a cohesive and novel tool to assess the effect of potential stressors on evolutionary demography of Atlantic salmon in further studies.

+The IBASAM model was developed in C++ and interfaced as a shared library for R (R Development Core, 2010) to make easy the statistical analyses of model outputs.
+The C++ source codes and R scripts to create and use the model as R package are available online on Github.

 Contents of the folder:
 - this file
 - helper file for windows installation (do the II. steps automatically)